 Contact Lynn: [email protected] or (781) 235-8419 x211

-With a background in client services, Lynn has comfortably found her niche as our Adult Jewish Living Administrator and Registrar.
+With a background in client services, Lynn has comforatably found her niche as our Adult Jewish Living Administrator and Registrar.
+Always available to assist, she is our “go-to” person to help you navigate your Jewish Living journey.
 Please contact Lynn if you would like more information about our learning programs or need assistance with registration.

 Rabbi Jethro Berkman

 Rabbi Jethro Berkman is Dean of Jewish Education at Gann Academy.
 Rabbi Berkman is a member of both the Reform Movement’s Central Conference of American Rabbis and the Reconstructionist Rabbinical Association.
 In rabbinic school at the Reconstructionist Rabbinical College, Jethro was a Wexner Graduate Fellow and was twice honored with the Ann Pinkenson prize in Rabbinics.
 Through a Dorot Fellowship in Israel, Jethro studied at the Yakar Center for Tradition and Creativity.
 He has also studied at the Harvard Divinity School, the Hebrew University, the Pardes Institute, the Conservative Yeshiva and Machon Schechter.
 Prior his studies at RRC, Jethro worked for several years for Seeds of Peace, an organization that helps teenagers from regions of conflict learn peacemaking skills.